-The refuge is home to the rare loess bluffs lining the Missouri river floodplain.
-Loess, pronounced "luss," is ancient, wind-blown soil.
+The refuge is home to the rare loess bluffs lining the Missouri River floodplain.
+Loess, pronounced "luss," is ancient, wind-blown glacial soil.
 These bluffs support remnants of Missouri's native prairie, including Indian grass, big bluestem, blazing star, compass plant, yucca, beard-tongue, and skeleton plant.
 The refuge upland habitat, made up of these hills, makes up almost 700 acres of refuge land.
 A loop trail climbs 200 feet on rock steps to the top of the bluffs for a panoramic view of the refuge.